Trusted WordPress tutorials, when you need them most.

 How to Stop and Prevent a DDoS Attack on WordPress

 WordPress is one of the most popular website builders in the world because it offers powerful features and a secure codebase.
-However, that makes it a target for DDoS attacks.
+However, this popularity makes it a target for DDoS attacks.

-Hackers use DDoS attacks to slow websites down and make them eventually inaccessible to users.
+Hackers use DDoS attacks to slow down websites down and make them inaccessible to users.
 These attacks can target both small and large websites.
+The consequences of a DDoS attack can be severe, resulting in lost revenue, damaged reputation, and frustrated visitors.

-In this guide, we will show you how to effectively stop and prevent a DDoS attack on WordPress.
-Our goal is to help you learn how to manage your website security against a DDoS attack like a total pro.
+This guide will show you how to prevent and stop DDoS attacks in WordPress, letting you confidently manage your website security against attacks like a total pro.

 Stopping and preventing a DDOS attack on a WordPress site